-Kin Hing Tofu Dessert, 1 Tai Wan To, Tai Yuen Village, Yung Shue Wan, Lamma Island, Hong Kong, www.openrice.com/kin-hing-tofu-dessert
+Kin Hing Tofu Dessert, 1 Tai Wan To, Tai Yuen Village, Yung Shue Wan, Lamma Island, Hong Kong

 Pick from a range of toppings to customise your own delicious bowl of noodle soup.
-With a bowl of two toppings and noodles starting at just $42, and a load of vegetarian toppings to choose from, Lamma’s Kuri Kuri is an easy choice for all.
+A bowl of two toppings and noodles starts at just $42 and there are tons of vegetarian toppings to choose from — making Lamma’s Kuri Kuri an easy choice for all.

-Kuri Kuri, 83 Main Street, Lamma Island, Hong Kong, www.openrice.com/en/hongkong/kuri-kuri
+Kuri Kuri, 83 Main Street, Lamma Island, Hong Kong

-Sassy Tip: The restaurant offers its patrons free ferry rides to and from Central and TST.
+Sassy Tip: The restaurant offers its patrons free ferry rides to and from Central and Tsim Sha Tsui.

 Lamma Churros, Main Street, Yung Shue Wan, Lamma Island, Hong Kong, www.facebook.com/LammaChurros

 Open since 2012, Lamma Grill has become somewhat of an institution on the Island.
-Authentic American grill. gourmet burgers, gigantic wraps, fall-off-the-bone ribs and hand-cut fries are what keeps Lamma locals and visitors coming back.
+Authentic American grill, gourmet burgers, gigantic wraps, fall-off-the-bone ribs and hand-cut fries keep Lamma locals and visitors coming back.